sweatersjpg/NENES/README.md

 # How NENES colours work

-NENES uses 64 hand-picked colours, and a palette can use 8 of those colours (represented in hexadecimal) for each sprite to be drawn in.
+NENES uses 64 hand-picked colours, and a palette can use any number of those colours (represented in hexadecimal) for each sprite to be drawn in.
 ### Key values:
   '30' or 0x30 or 48, is the colour white.
   '3f' or 0x3f or 63, is the colour black.